-For students with a medical emergency resulting from ailments such as asthma, diabetes, allergic reactions, epilepsy or other conditions who appear to need help, please contact the Department of Public Safety or 911.
+For students with a medical emergency resulting from ailments such as asthma, diabetes, allergic reactions, epilepsy or other conditions who appear to need help, please contact 911.
 Sometimes a person in medical distress needs YOU to make the call.
 If you are unsure if a person's life is in danger, but you think it might be, make the call.
 You may need to ignore statements by the student in distress regarding whether or not they want you to call for help.
 Remember, their judgment maybe impaired by their medical condition.
-Immediately contact the Department of Public Safety or call 911
+Immediately call 911, then the Department of Public Safety.